 - The OEM transmission cooler filter is loose, or, in some cases, it can even fall out of the thread.
 This allows the transmission fluid to drain from the torque converter and causes initial delays.
 Installing a modified filter solves the issue.

 - Other possible causes include a dirty transmission filter, low level, or improper transmission fluid.

 Difficulties while engaging or disengaging drive and reverse

-Newer Dodge vehicles that use a 65RFE six-speed automatic transmission can suffer from issues when shifting in or out of gears.
-These problems manifest either as clunks or knocks when shifting to neutral or inability to engage drive or reverse.
-In most cases, there will be no ‘check engine’ light or other symptoms.
+Newer Dodge vehicles that use a 65RFE six-speed automatic transmission can suffer issues when shifting in or out of gears.
+These problems manifest as clunks or knocks when shifting to neutral or inability to drive or reverse.
+In most cases, there will be no ‘check engine light or other symptoms.

 - Clunk issues can be caused by an incorrect underdrive clutch position.
 This is a known issue, which can be solved by installing a revised spacer plate into the valve body.

 - Difficult shifting into drive or reverse is a tell-tale sign of worn low-reverse solenoid assembly, which has a well-documented tendency to fail prematurely.
 Replacing it with an upgraded item solves the problem.

 When the car is in drive, it produces a grinding noise.
 This may happen when it starts from cold and goes away as it warms up or can be present all the time.
 The frequency of the noise follows the engine speed.